Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

 The fares below are per person based on double occupancy.
 Government taxes, fees, and port expenses are extra for all cruise guests.

-(Seattle, Washington → Day At Sea → Ketchikan, Alaska → Juneau, Alaska → Endicott Arm and Dawes Glacier, Alaska → Icy Strait Point, Alaska → Day At Sea → Victoria, British Columbia → Seattle Washington)
+(Seattle, Washington → Day At Sea → Sitka, Alaska → Skagway, Alaska → Endicott Arm & Dawes Glacier, Alaska → Juneau, Alaska → Day At Sea → Victoria, British Columbia → Seattle, Washington)